RobertBurrellDonkin/library-management-system/README.md

 is available from production.

 ## Basic Rate Limits

-* Design discussion around rate limiter.
   * For rate limiting the services, a delegate or perhaps AOP annotations would have been an elegant solution.
     * We could limit the endpoints indirectly by rate limiting the services in this fashion but a more direct approach would seem more natural.
   * Opt for a HandlerInterceptors for the end points until /api/books
   * There are different ways rate limits might be accomplished but we'll opt for a RESTful approach and return an appropriate HTTP code when the rate is beyond the limit.
   * Thinking about what we are limiting, there are several reasonable interpretations
       * we could limit the number of concurrent requests in flight
       * or limit the number of requests within a time period
   * Limiting concurrent requests protects the but is more friendly to clients.
 Let's assume that billing isn't related to rate limiting and limit concurrent requests.

 ## Simple JWT Authentication